-The little town is known for its colorful wooden houses and the old fishing boats in its harbor, which is lined with seafood vendors.
+The little town is known for its colourful wooden houses and the old fishing boats in its harbour, which is lined with seafood vendors.
 The Volendam Museum features paintings, sculptures and pottery from 1800 to the present, a gallery of traditional costumes and mosaics made from millions of cigar bands.
 The Palingsound Museum chronicles the local music scene.

 There are also some opportunities to dress in traditional Dutch clothing, including the famous klompen (aka Wooden Clogs)